-Southern Inspired Charcuterie Board with Black Eyed Pea Salsa features crowd-pleasing Southern favorites both sweet and salty, crunchy and creamy for care-free evening entertaining.
+Southern Inspired Charcuterie with Black Eyed Pea Salsa features crowd-pleasing Southern favorites both sweet and salty, crunchy and creamy for care-free evening entertaining

 As well, Charcuterie and Cheese Boards are my favorite way to entertain.
-They’re creative and fun to make.
-They’re simple yet elegant; they’re easy to put together especially for last-minute guests.
+They’re creative and fun to make, simple yet elegant, and easy to put together especially for last-minute guests.
 They are a foolproof way to entertain!

 For basics on How to Assemble a Charcuterie Platter, I wrote this post.
 If you’re new to making charcuterie or cheese trays, I recommend reading that post now.
 Making one is like the artist and photographer motto ‘learn the rules like a pro so you can break them like an artist.’

 I broke the rules making Pimento Cheese and Black Eyed Pea Salsa for this board.
 You can choose to go the no-cooking route and forego these two items.
 However, I found they fit nicely into my Southern Inspired theme and were not time-consuming to make.

 There are a lot of different items to offers as well as ways to present a Charcuterie Board.
 Furthermore, regionally inspired boards offer another creative avenue with them.
 In addition to my Southern Inspired Charcuterie Board with Black Eyed Pea Salsa, try an Italian board, Greek or Mediterranean board.
 Wouldn’t a Christmas theme be fun with sugared cranberries?